 Aside from regular and through cleanings, this includes: the introduction of hands free devices; automatic flush toilets; seat covers; hands-free soap; hand-sanitizer dispensers and sanitary floor mats, just to name a few.

-Relevant Studies and Statistics
+A Few Relevant Studies and Statistics

 Exploring microbial diversity within a restroom setting is particularly challenging for researchers due to the activities that occur and the high frequency of use by individuals with diverse hygienic routines.
 These features are likely to have strong influences on the types of bacteria observed on restroom surfaces.